mcv-m6-video/mcv-c6-2025-team1/week2/README.md

 **Tracking with KF** assigns unique track IDs to objects across frames using a **Kalman Filter (KF)** to predict motion and associates detections based on spatial overlap.

 #### Algorithm
 We use the `Sort(object)` class from [`sort.py`](https://github.com/abewley/sort/tree/master).
-Each tracked object is represented as a **7-element vector**:
+The state of each tracked object is represented as a **7-element vector**:
 `[xc, yc, s, r, vx, vy, vs]`, where `[xc, yc]` is the 2D bounding box (2DBB) center, `s` is the scale (area), `r` is the aspect ratio, and `[vx, vy, vs]` are velocities (aspect ratio remains constant).

 #### Kalman Filter Steps

+The KF approach can be summarized into 2 main steps.
+For each object:
-1. **Prediction:** Estimates object position using a constant velocity model.
+1. **Prediction:** Estimates object position in the current frame of all active trackers using a linear constant velocity motion model.
-2. **Update:** Computes IoU, matches detections to active trackers, updates matched trackers, creates new ones, and removes unmatched ones.
+2. **Update:** Computes IoU between active trackers' predicted poses and current detections.
+Based on IoU, detections are associated/matched to active trackers, so matched trackers' states are updated.
+New trackers are created for all unmatched detections, and unmatched trackers are removed (if they have not been updated for max. number of consecutive frames).

 #### Initialization Parameters